Alvin M. Owsley

-Alvin Mansfield Owsley (June 11, 1888 – April 3, 1967) was an American diplomat who served as the National Commander of the American Legion from 1922 to 1923, and later served as United States minister to Romania, the Irish Free State, and Denmark.
+Alvin Mansfield Owsley (June 11, 1888 – April 3, 1967) was an American lawyer, military leader, and diplomat who served as the national commander of the American Legion from 1922 to 1923, and later served as United States minister to Romania, the Irish Free State, and Denmark.

 Early life and education

 Owsley was born and raised in Denton, Texas, son of Alvin Clark and Sallie (Blount) Owsley.
 He remained in Texas with his family while working for his elementary and secondary education, and also while attending a term at North Texas State College in 1904.
 Later that year, he joined the Virginia Military Institute, where he developed into captain of Company A, and in 1909 graduated in the upper tier of his class.
 He completed his law degree at the University of Texas in 1912.

+Family

 He married Lucy Ball of Muncie, Indiana, in May 1925.
 They had three children.

+Early career

-He began work in 1912 with his father's legal firm, but then served in the Texas Legislature in 1913–1914.
+He began work in 1912 with his father's legal firm, but then served in the Texas Legislature during the 1913–1914 session.
 In 1915, he became the county and district attorney in Denton County, a title he held until 1917.